saif-ashraf99/saif-ashraf99/README.md

 <div align="center">
 <p>
 <h2>Hi There! 👋 , I'm Saif Ashraf</h2>
-Experienced Software Engineer with a strong foundation in computer vision, image processing, deep learning, and machine learning.
-Proficient in Python, C, and C++, with expertise in CNNs, GNNs, RNNs, and Transformers.
-Skilled in software engineering, analytical thinking, and data-related tasks, including data collection, annotation, management, and augmentation.
-Well-versed in Linux, Flask, SQL, Docker, AWS, APIs.
-Familiar with PyTorch, OpenCV, TensorFlow, Keras, NLTK, Spacy, Scikit-Learn, Numpy, and Pandas.
-My diverse skill set enables me to contribute effectively to projects requiring a combination of AI, and software engineering expertise.<br \>
+Experienced AI Engineer specializing in computer vision, image processing, deep learning, and machine learning, with extensive expertise in sensor fusion, 3D reconstruction, and autonomous driving technologies.
+Proficient in generative AI and large language models (LLMs) such as GPTs, Ollama, Gemma, and Gemini.
+Strong competencies in neural network architectures like CNNs, GNNs, RNNs, GRUs, LSTMs, and Transformers.
+Extensive experience in data engineering, data analysis, data science, and MLOps.
+Skilled in web frameworks and tools such as Django, Odoo, Flask, and FastAPI.
+Proficient in SQL, Docker, AWS services, and Linux environments.
+Proficient in Python, C, and C++.
+Capable of delivering impactful contributions to AI and software engineering projects.<br \>
 </p>

 <br />